Fighting Disease: Sudan

 Carter Center Photo: J. Zingeser

-Shuluk woman blinded by trachoma.
-The World Health Organization estimates 6 million people, mostly women, are blind due to this entirely preventable disease.
-To prevent more women and men from suffering painful and irreversible blindness, The Carter Center and partners promote the SAFE strategy in Sudan and other trachoma-endemic countries.
+A Shilluk woman is blinded by trachoma in South Sudan.
+The World Health Organization estimates 6 million people, mostly women, are blind because of this preventable disease.
+To prevent more women and men from suffering painful and irreversible blindness, The Carter Center and partners promote the SAFE strategy in trachoma-endemic countries.